SergioGzzBrz/My-projects/README.md

 ## Amazon search result analysis and classification (python)

 In this project, I did data analysis and **trained a machine learning model to classify an Amazon product whether it was owned** (or possibly owned) **by Amazon or not**.
-All in python 3.
+All in python.

 This project was finished **December 2022**.
 The database used for this project is named "Amazon Brands and Exclusives" and can be found in [here](https://www.kaggle.com/datasets/thedevastator/amazon-s-dominance-in-e-commerce-why-you-should).